grailbio/reflow/README.md

 		r2 := file("s3://1000genomes/phase3/data/HG00103/sequence_read/SRR062640_2.filt.fastq.gz")
 		// Instantiate the system modules "files" (system modules begin
 		// with $), assigning its instance to the "files" identifier.
 To
-		// view the documentation for this module, run "reflow doc
+		// view the documentation for this module, run `reflow doc
-		// $/files".
+		// $/files`.
 		files := make("$/files")
 		// As before.
 		aligned := align(r1, r2)